The Beauty of a Brass Doorknob

 It wasn’t until Evan was 3 ½ that it was ever mentioned that there was something different, even troubling, about him.
 He was exhibiting “angry behaviors” at daycare, and the teachers were concerned about him and his interactions with the other students.
 They gently asked if we would have him evaluated by our pediatrician “just to be sure” he was okay.

-This was beginning of one of the most challenging times in our lives.
+This was beginning of one of the most challenging times in our lives—the years that led up to his autism diagnosis at age 5.